-Many of the evacuees are not originally from Palma, but were working in the area and were forced to leave because of the volatile situation.
+Many of the evacuees are not originally from Palma and do not speak Portuguese, but were working in the area when they were forced to leave the volatile situation.

 'We are unable to take them all and we can't break up families with many children, so it's never a simple process.
-It's so difficult to look in their eyes and hear them plead to be on the flight, and leave some behind.'
+It's so difficult to look into their eyes and hear them plead to be on the flight, and leave some behind.'

 Diniz Cardoso, MAF Operations

-Food and engineers also flown in
+Engineers and equipment also flown in

 The need for evacuation flights, food, medical supplies and other relief continues.
 In response, MAF has secured another aircraft and pilot from partner, Mercy Air in South Africa.